 - Breaking up the monopoly of railroad companies

-Civil society associations are not without their contradictions and controveries.
+Civil society associations are not without their inconsistencies and controveries.
 Because the members of these diverse groups come from a wide swath of society they reflect a broad set of values as well as a wide level of educational attainment.
-The officers are elected by the members or not, and have been known to have their own prejudices, lack of leadership abilities, tendencies toward nepotism and mixed experiences when it comes to avoiding "conflicts of interest.
+In many organizations the officers are elected by the members.
+When the members are reluctant to hold each other to high standards of civility; disrespect fractures the sense of belonging.
+This leads to privilege, preferential treatment, harassment, a lack of leadership, nepotism and "conflicts of interest."

 One of the worst weaknesses of civil society organizations occurs in their desire to have greater political influence which inevitably leads to them being co-opted by corporations.
 Such was the case of the farmer centered National Grange when it received thousands of dollars of support from global Telecom corporations including AT &T and Verizon.
 Corporations regularly use civil society organizations to pursuade their members to lobby elected representatives to reduce regulations and expand business opportunities.
 In this particular situation, global telecommunication companies gain greater market share and wealth for their investors by offering expanded services for their customers.